jlehtoma/2015-11-10-idiv-git-github/git_science_idiv_instructions.md

 - [Gedit](https://wiki.gnome.org/Apps/Gedit) (Linux)
 - [Kate](http://kate-editor.org/) (Linux)

-You can use whatever text editor you like, but you will have figure out yourself how to configure it with Git. **NOTE** On Windows, the use of Notepad is strongly discouraged.
+You can use whatever text editor you like, but you will have to figure out yourself how to configure it with Git. **NOTE** On Windows, the use of Notepad is strongly discouraged.